Negative tripartite mutual information after quantum quenches in integrable systems: Introduction

-Here we study quantum quenches that give rise to entangled \emph{multiplets} of excitations, through the lens of the tripartite mutual information (TMI).
+Here we study quantum quenches that give rise to entangled \emph{multiplets} of excitations, through the lens of the tripartite mutual information ($TMI$).
 An interesting quench producing entangled multiplets was already explored in Ref.~\cite{bertini2018entanglement}.
-In that setup, however, the entanglement content of the multiplet is fully determined by the $GGE$, and it is traced back to a classical-in-nature constraint between the quasiparticles forming the multiplet.
-However, it was shown in Ref.~\cite{bastianello2018spreading} that it is possible to engineer quantum quenches giving rise to genuinely \emph{quantum-correlated} multiplets.
-For the last case, the quasiparticle picture still holds, although the correlation content of the mutliplets cannot be obtained from the $GGE$.
+In that setup, however, the entanglement content of the multiplet is fully determined by the GGE, and it is traced back to a classical-in-nature constraint between the quasiparticles forming the multiplet.
+Precisely, the focus of Ref.~\cite{bertini2018entanglement} was on quenches in the so-called $XX$ chain (see section~\ref{sec:models}).
+The prequench initial states were obtained by repeating a unit cell of $n$ sites containing a single fermion.
+During the post-quench dynamics entangled multiplets formed by $n$ quasiparticles are generated.
+However, as anticipated, the link between entanglement and thermodynamics is only mildly broken because the entanglement between the quasiparticles forming the multiplet can be obtained from the $GGE$ describing the steady state after the quench.
+We anticipate that this is reflected in the $TMI$ being positive.
+Interestingly, it was shown in Ref.~\cite{bastianello2018spreading} that it is possible to engineer quantum quenches giving rise to genuinely \emph{quantum-correlated} multiplets.
+Similar to Ref.~\cite{bertini2018entanglement}, entangled multiplets of quasiparticles are produced after the quench.
+The quasiparticles propagate ballistically, implying that a hydrodynamic description of entanglement spreading is possible.
+However, the entanglement shared between the quasiparticles cannot be extracted from the GGE.
+Hence, the link between entanglement dynamics and thermodynamics is strongly broken.
+As we will show in section~\ref{sec:ising} this leads to negative $TMI$.
 Still, even in the presence of multiplets (cf.~Ref.~\cite{bertini2018entanglement} and Ref.~\cite{bastianello2018spreading}) standard measures of bipartite entanglement~\cite{amico2008entanglement,calabrese2009entanglement,laflorencie2016quantum}, such as the von Neumann entropy, exhibit the usual linear growth at short times, followed by a volume-law scaling at asymptotically long times.

 Here we show that the tripartite mutual information is a much more revealing tool to highlight the presence of entangled multiplets and the concomitant breaking of the relationship between entanglement and thermodynamics.
 The TMI became popular~\cite{kitaev2006topological,levin2006detecting} as a witness of topological order, which is an intrinsically nonlocal quantum correlation.
 Let us consider a tripartition of a subsystem $A$ as $A=A_1\cup A_2\cup A_3$ (see Fig.~\ref{fig:cartoon}).
 The tripartite mutual information is defined as~\cite{cerf1998information}